Senate Speaker: Mark McDaniel: firstname.lastname@example.org

 Student Affairs focuses on improving the experience of Mizzou students, through all aspects of student life.
 The two main ways we accomplish this goal is through legislation and committee projects.
 Recently, Student Affairs has focused on addressing the stigma association with mental health, improving campus maps, and collecting public opinions among students.
 We are always actively searching for new ways to improve student life so that everyone can enjoy their Mizzou experience.

 All committee meetings are open to the public!
 PLEASE, come voice your opinion at them.
 Committee meetings are at 7pm on Tuesday nights, Full Senate is every other Wednesday at 6pm.
-Email Speaker Mark McDaniel for more information.
+Email the MSA Speaker for more information.

 - Ryan Alsop